Nurses' Corner

 Return to Play (RTP) – A stepwise process re-integrating the student back into their extracurricular activities.

 Concussion Management Team (CMT) – A team of individuals within the school and in the community to assist the student through the recovery from concussion.
-Members of the concussion management team include physicians, administrators, counselors, teachers, school nurses, athletic trainers, coaches or club leaders, parents, and the student themselves.
+Members of the concussion management team include physicians, administrators, counselors, school nurses, and athletic trainers.
 In more complex cases, it may be necessary to add more team members such as: neurologists, psychologists, neuropsychologist, additional physicians, etc.